ITSSimulators/ODRoNeS/doc/logics.md

 A conflict can be uniquely identified with a pair of values composed of the lane that holds the conflict and the distance s at which this conflict is found.

-Conflicts will be linked IF:
+Conflicts will be linked IF...
- - they belong to the same crosswalk lane... until pedestrian isles are introduced.
- - they are too close, i e, if c2.so - c1.se < 2 * car.length.

-## Ancillary Classes ##
+## Ancillary Classes for geometry ##
  There are three Ancillary Classes to help out with geometries: parametric, numerical and vwNumerical.

 ### parametric ###